This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 On the way back, you will be rewarded with another spectacular area: Swan Lake.
 Swan Lake is beautiful when it is covered with blooming lilies.
 Take your time here and try to spot a trumpeter swans!

-Hermitage Point Trail in Grand Teton National Park / Things to Do in Grand Teton
+Hermitage Point Trail in Grand Teton National Park / Grand Teton Tips for First-Timers

 - Hidden Falls and Inspiration Point